joy2fun/pm/README.md

-A project manager for devlopment environment.
+A project manager for devlopment environment on windows.